-If I had a dollar for every scathing look and 'you don't understand' rebuttal I have received from a new parent after offering them the 'self-care' conversation, I would be able to retire.
+If I had a dollar for every time I have been told 'you don't understand how hard it is' by a new parent after offering them the 'self-care' conversation, I would be able to comfortably retire.

 But this is what I know as a dentist:

 Bad habits are so much easier to develop than good ones.
 This is the strangest thing about human beings.
-It can literally take one cigarette to get hooked and 10 years to quit.
+It can literally take one cigarette to get hooked on a habit that takes 10 years to quit.
 Getting back into a regular exercise routine can be difficult to do once you have stopped (speaking from experience).
 Daily oral health practices are exactly the same.
-Do what you can to stay on track - it is worth the effort to keep going rather than fall into the gruelling stop-start approach.
+Do what you can to stay on track - it is worth the effort to keep going rather than stopping and trying to start up again.

 Talk honestly to your dentist.
 If you are struggling to get on track with your oral hygiene, talk to your dental healthcare practitioner.
-Most of us do get it and can help you find ways to keep self-care simple
+Most of us do understand and will support you find ways to keep self-care simple.